ADVERTISING AT CURTAINUP

 The theater in New York City in 1937, like the rest of the country, may have been in a state of recovery from the economic ravages of the Great Depression, but burlesque was definitely on the endangered list.
 Often commonly referred to in print as "burlesk houses," such venues as the Irving Place Theater where much of the play takes place, were being given severe fines and the threat of being closed down by Mayor LaGuardia's newly enforced morality.
 This morality also extended to a crackdown on openly homosexual activity, even the potential for it.

 It's a kind of double indemnity for Chauncey Miles (Lane) who may be a popular "nancy" headliner in the innocently bawdy skits at the Irving Place Theatre, but is also a not-so-innocent homosexual in real life.
 His after work digression to seek out sexual encounters with men serve as our introduction to a poignantly reckless character.
 One such encounter, however, proves that love may be found in the most unlikely place and provides the basis for making this a very moving play.

-As splendidly directed by Jack O'Brien, The Nance begins at an automat which is evidently a popular cruising spot at the time and where Chauncey surreptitiously picks-up Ned (Jonny Orsini), a tall, good-looking, if insupportably, naive country bumpkin down on his luck.
+As splendidly directed by Jack O'Brien, The Nance begins at an automat which was evidently a popular cruising spot at the time and where Chauncey surreptitiously picks up Ned (Jonny Orsini), a tall, good-looking, if insupportably naive, country bumpkin down on his luck.

 In an untypical gesture to feed his curiosity and also fuel his attraction to this rather personable young man newly arrived in the city, Chauncey brings him home to his apartment where Ned takes a bath (the obligatory male nude scene).
 Having been invited to spend the night, Ned discloses his preference for men and also the failure of his marriage before he knew the score.
 In his Broadway debut, Orsini does more than hold his own against a master scene stealer and exists as an extraordinary character.